crusso/shield/README.md

 Runs a little test script that (re-)starts dfx, installs all canisters, and starts some user canisters.

-Open the shield front-end in a browser, and again in a private browser window(s), in order to register user or helpers with _different_ principals.
+Open the shield front-end in a browser, and again in private browser window(s), in order to register user or helpers with _different_ principals.